 Research how much TOP professionals at your position earn throughout the country.
 This way you’ll find out the maximum you can ever earn at this position.
 Are you satisfied with this amount?
 In most cases a good job will let you lead a moderate lifestyle but it can’t make you really rich, so you’d better start thinking about your future.
 Where do you want to be in 5 years?
 In 10 years?
 What do you need to do to achieve this?
 What are your strengths now?
 What are your weaknesses?
 What skills do you need to develop?

 Hanging out with complainers

-But complaining is contagious and if you don’t want to “catch” that mindset, run!
-You can’t help this person and drag them out unless they want it.
+Complaining is contagious and if you don’t want to “catch” that mindset, distance from that person!
+You can’t help that person and drag them out unless they want it.
 And if they want it, they’ll do everything for it by themselves.
 But they don’t want it.
 Accept the truth and stop wasting your time on saving them, persuading them, explaining stuff to them, mentoring them.
 Save yourself!
 Focus on your own life, dedicate your time and energy to achieving success, be persistent!

 Not knowing their true desires